 When I visited Denver’s Juneteenth celebration a few years ago to enjoy the hand drumming, I had no clue that the holiday carries significance far beyond honoring African American culture.
 I learned since then that Juneteenth is a shortened form of June 19, 1865.
-That was the day, two months after the Civil War had ended, that a Union general entered Texas, the most remote Confederate state, and publicly announced that “all slaves are free.”
+That was the day, two months after the Civil War had ended, that a Union general entered Texas, the most western Confederate state, and publicly announced that “all slaves are free.”

 Chew on these seasoned bits of life for a little hope and humor along your highway.

 JOIN ME ~ I’ll send brief, occasional posts for this journey we're traveling on together.